RagnarB83/ash-documentation/docs/Highlevel_CC_CBS_workflows.rst

 To then perform coupled cluster calculations on larger molecules requires the use of local-correlation approximations such as the DLPNO approximation in ORCA, requiring further know-how.

-The CC_CBS_Theory class in ASH allows one to carry out all these types of calculations in an easy semi-automatic way.
+The CC_CBS_Theory class in ASH allows one to carry out all these types of calculations in an easy semi-automatic way via the interface to ORCA.

 See :doc:`module_highlevel_workflows` for all the options available in CBS_CC_Theory.

 This tutorial shows some examples on how to effectively use CC_CBS_Theory to carry out these calculations for both organic and inorganic systems.

 You can find the inputfiles for all of these examples in ASH_SOURCE_DIR/examples/workflows/highlevel-thermochemistry

+.. note:: CC_CBS_Theory for now only supports CCSD(T)/CBS calculations via the ORCA interface in ASH.
+Future work will allow use of CFour, Psi4 and/or MRCC for specific functionality (post-CCSD(T) corrections etc).

 ##############################################################################
 Example: CCSD(T)/CBS for the N2 total energy and Bond Dissociation Energy